Irada Ashumova

-Irada Suleyman qizi Ashumova (born February 25, 1958 in Baku, Azerbaijan SSR) is a female Azerbaijani sport shooter.
+Irada Suleyman qizi Ashumova (born February 25, 1958, in Baku, Azerbaijan SSR) is an Azerbaijani sport shooter.
 She was the first woman to represent Azerbaijan at the Olympics.

 She competed in the 25 m Pistol competition at the 2004 Summer Olympics and won the bronze medal.
 She won a silver medal in the 2002 World Championships.

 In the 2004 Olympics she also competed in 10 m Air Pistol without winning anything.
 However, she was part of the Soviet national team that set a team world record of 1152 in this discipline in 1985.